joe-lawrence/kpatch/doc/patch-author-guide.md

 kpatch vs livepatch vs kGraft
 -----------------------------

-This document assumes that the kpatch core module is being used.
-Other live patching systems (e.g., livepatch and kGraft) have different consistency models.
-Each comes with its own guarantees, and there are some subtle differences.
-The guidance in this document applies **only** to kpatch.
+This document assumes that the kpatch-build tool is being used to create livepatch kernel modules.
+Other live patching systems may have different consistency models, their own guarantees, and other subtle differences.
+The guidance in this document applies **only** to kpatch-build generated livepatches.

 Patch upgrades
 --------------